LasithPerera/Flutter_Weather_App/README.md

 cd Flutter_Weather_App

 # Install dependencies
-Navigate to the project directory and install the required Flutter packages
+Navigate to the project directory and install the required Flutter packages:

 bash